How to Create a Business Directory Website in 6 Simple Steps (2025 Guide)

 When I first started exploring locate perfect business directory options, I was overwhelmed by the choices.
 After experimenting with several platforms, I discovered that certain solutions offer distinct advantages depending on your goals.

 WordPress stands out as the most popular option for directory websites, especially for beginners and intermediate users.
-According to recent usage statistics, over 40% of all websites run on WordPress, making it the most widely-used CMS globally.
+According to W3Techs research, over 43% of all websites run on WordPress, making it the most widely-used CMS globally.
 Its popularity is well-deserved due to its flexibility, extensive plugin ecosystem, and user-friendly interface.

 Joomla and Drupal offer more advanced features and customization options but come with steeper learning curves.
 If you have specific technical requirements or need enterprise-level features, these platforms might be worth considering.
 However, for most directory websites, WordPress provides the best balance of functionality, ease of use, and community support.

 If you decide to go with WordPress (which I recommend for most directory projects), you’ll need to select an appropriate directory theme.
-Popular options include:
+Popular options include Directory Engine, ListingPro, and the Business Directory Plugin, each offering comprehensive features with clean design and excellent mobile responsiveness.

 Most directory themes offer customization options through their settings panels, but for more significant changes, you might need to modify CSS or PHP files.
 If you’re not comfortable with code, consider hiring a developer for these specific tasks rather than the entire project.